Prospective Graduate Students

 Will you be accepting a new student?

-I will be seeking a new Clinical Psychology doctoral student for Fall 2025.
+I will be seeking a new Clinical Psychology doctoral student for Fall 2025 matriculation.
 I am hoping to work with a student with previous experience and interests in community mental health, cultural adaptation of youth mental health treatments, and/or implementation science.
 Students from backgrounds that are underrepresented in academia are highly encouraged to apply.

 How do I know if I am a “good fit” for the ADDRESS Mental Health Lab?